Benefits & FAQs

 Yes, that's why we invented the so-called initiatives.

-An initiative is a working group that works on a specific topic within a predefined time frame with a fixed maximum time budget.
+An initiative is a working group that works on a specific topic within a predefined time frame and with a fixed maximum time budget.
 Before the initiative begins, the goal must be defined, a lead must be named and a time frame for the duration of the work must be defined.
 The lead has a fixed amount of time available to work on the initiative.
-In addition to the lead, up to 3 other people may work on an initiative.
+Up to 3 other people may work on an initiative in addition to the lead.

 Goals

-Time budget: The time for working on the initiative is prioritized equally to day-to-day business, i.e. even when fully occupied by day-to-day business, the lead has the right to regularly use part of his working time for working on the initiative and to reduce his capacity for day-to-day business accordingly.
+Time budget: The time spent working on the initiative is prioritised equally to day-to-day business, i.e. even when fully occupied with day-to-day business, the lead has the right to regularly devote part of their working time to working on the initiative and to reduce their capacity for day-to-day business accordingly.
 It is explicitly desired that people take the time to work on the initiative.
-If someone lacks the time to participate in an initiative due to too much day-to-day business, our Agiles are available to look together for ways to create sufficient time for the initiative by prioritizing and distributing tasks appropriately.
+If someone lacks the time to participate in an initiative due to too much day-to-day business, our Agiles are available to look together at ways to create sufficient time for the initiative by prioritising and distributing tasks appropriately.

 Time budget per initiative: